Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Introduction

-The contributions of this work are two-fold: first, we identified three types of malicious selling strategies with 16 specific strategies, some of which were new compared to existing typologies (e.g., Playacting); more than half of the strategies were enhanced by system designs --- even though some of these designs were not dark pattern designs but they led to negative effects on viewers when combined with streamer's malicious selling strategies on the livestream shopping platforms.
-Second, we provided a rich account of viewers' perspective on how they perceived and reacted to streamers' malicious selling, which provides policy and design implications for livestream platforms.
+The contributions of this work are two-fold.
+First, we identify 16 malicious selling strategies, some of which are new compared to existing typologies (e.g., Playacting).
+More than half of the strategies were amplified by platform designs, which led to negative effects on viewers when combined with streamer's malicious selling strategies.
+Second, we provide a rich account of viewers' perspectives about how they perceived and reacted to streamers' malicious selling.